This article will go over couples’ therapy techniques and how they aim to help couples within their relationships.

 Another concept within Imago therapy is communicating with respect for the other person.
 You want to avoid three things: shame, blame, and criticism.
 Your job in the therapy session is to communicate what is real and authentic for you, but you don't have to blame your partner.
 You do not have to make them feel shameful about what they did, and it's not productive to criticize them.
 Think about how you want to be treated and treat your partner with the same level of respect.

-Unconscious Problems: Finding the cause
+Unconscious Problems: Finding The Cause

 In this form of therapy, your therapist helps you get to the root of your problems.
-You might not know the source of your feelings, and that's the point of this form of therapy; to uncover the issue underneath.
-Sometimes it's challenging to figure out the core issues because they're not visible, but working in EFT will help you and your partner gain insight into what's causing distress in your relationship.
-The goal of EFT is to confront these deep-seated issues and face some tough emotions.
-Your EFT therapist will help you do that.
+You might not know the source of your feelings, and that's the point of this form of therapy: to uncover the issue underneath.
+Sometimes it's challenging to figure out the core issues because they're not visible, but working in EFT can help you and your partner gain insight into what's causing distress in your relationship.
+The goal of EFT is to confront these deep-seated issues and face and work through some tough emotions.

 During the past 15 years, Dr. Johnson has worked on the model of EFT and fine-tuned it by conducting various studies.
 Not only is EFT used with couples, but it's also highly useful with families as well.
 The studies indicate that 90% of patients who have engaged in EFT demonstrate significant growth, and their symptoms improve.

 Frequently Asked Questions (FAQs):

-What is the Gottman Method Couples Therapy?
+What Is The Gottman Method Couples’ Therapy?

-The Gottman Referral Network is an excellent resource that can help locate a nearby couples therapist trained to provide Gottman Method Couples Therapy.
+The Gottman Referral Network is an excellent resource that can help locate a nearby couples’ therapist trained to provide Gottman Method Couples’ therapy.

-There are various methods that a couples therapist may utilize, such as the Gottman Method.
+There are various methods that a couples’ therapist may utilize, such as the Gottman Method.
 Through this approach, couples are guided towards cultivating respect and compassion for each other.
 The Gottman Method is based on the Sound Relationship House Theory, which posits nine components that comprise a thriving partnership.